-Date: februari 2020 Status: Version 2.0 Page: 9 off 11
+Date: March 2025 Status: Version 3.0 Page : 9 of 11

 2.4 Minimal data processing

 The collection and processing of personal data must be limited to what is strictly necessary to fulfill the stated purposes.
 The data requested must be pertinent.
 This means that for each personal data, ENMO must be able to demonstrate why that information is necessary to achieve the purpose.
 If ENMO cannot demonstrate this, the personal data is unnecessary and must be deleted.